raunakkapoor/hugo-amplify-website/content/post/2021-10-14-USA-Oregon-trip.md

 **Tip**: There is a day use fee of $5 per vehicle Smith rock state park.
 If you are planning to go to multiple state parks, it is better to get annual day-use parking pass for $30.
 Purchase it here [Oregon Parks](https://store.oregonstateparks.org/)
 {{< /alert >}}

+Next stop [Painted Hills](https://www.nps.gov/joda/planyourvisit/ptd-hills-unit.htm), if you want to see a natural wonder then come see Painted Hills.
+It is part of John Day Fossil Beds National Monument Park and as the name suggest hills looks like painted by the nature itself.
+It is breathtakingly beautiful.
+There is a small trail at Painted Hills overlook which gives amazing views of painted hills.

+{{< alert info >}}
+**Note**: Summers can get pretty hot, so make sure to wear a hat, put on sunscreen and drink plenty of water when exploring the area.
+Only restroom facilities are located at the Painted Hills overlook trail head, so plan accordingly.
+{{< /alert >}}

+{{< image classes="fancybox fig-50" src="https://live.staticflickr.com/65535/51604351426_5c8916cd2d_o.jpg" thumbnail="https://live.staticflickr.com/65535/51604351426_5174d3e117.jpg" >}}
+{{< image classes="fancybox fig-50" src="https://live.staticflickr.com/65535/51596643652_c95e3f3c62_o.jpg" thumbnail="https://live.staticflickr.com/65535/51596643652_e9df959a63.jpg" >}}&nbsp;

 ##### Accommodation
-- After long hikes at Smith rock state park, we decided to call it a day near {{< hl-text cyan >}}Prineville, OR 97754{{< /hl-text >}}.
-Lots of good hotels options are available here.
+- After long hikes at Smith rock state park and at Painted hills, we decided to call to take rest near Prineville, Oregon.
+Lots of  good restaurant & hotels options are available here, and it is in between Smith rock state park and Painted hills.

-## Day 3 - Painted Hills, Deschutes National Forest & Crater lake
+## Day 3 - Deschutes National Forest & Crater lake
+Next stop in our journey was [Deschutes National Forest](https://www.fs.usda.gov/main/deschutes/home), it has a lots of beautiful[trails](https://www.alltrails.com/parks/us/oregon/deschutes-national-forest) that you can choose.
+We selected Deschutes River Trail and had an amazing time there.

+{{< image classes="fancybox fig-50" src="https://live.staticflickr.com/65535/51604502716_76e1fe69e4_o.jpg" thumbnail="https://live.staticflickr.com/65535/51604502716_76e1fe69e4_o.jpg" >}}
+{{< image classes="fancybox fig-50" src="https://live.staticflickr.com/65535/51604502806_d44e757651_o.jpg" thumbnail="https://live.staticflickr.com/65535/51604502806_d44e757651_o.jpg" >}}&nbsp;

+After spending good time at Deschutes National Forest, we moved ahead to [Crater lake](hhttps://www.nps.gov/crla/index.htm).
+Crater lake is no doubt most beautiful lake we have ever seen.

+{{< alert success >}}
+**Tip**: The entrance fee for Crater lake National Park is $30.
+You can save some $ if you have annual $80 national park [pass](https://www.nps.gov/planyourvisit/passes.htm).
+{{< /alert >}}

+{{< alert warning >}}
+Due to heavy snow during winter season, there is a good chance mutiple Rim Drives remain closed.
+You can get latest updates on what is open [there](https://www.nps.gov/crla/planyourvisit/hours.htm) before heading there.
+{{< /alert >}}

+Things to do at {{< hl-text cyan >}}Crater Lake{{</ hl-text >}}:
+- Drive in clockwise direction as most of pull offs will be on right & the best place to go for a walk with a view of Crater Lake is along the East Rim Drive.
+- Watch the beautiful sunset at Watchman Peak.
+- Explore several trails.

+{{< image classes="fancybox fig-100" src="https://live.staticflickr.com/65535/51605274468_ed2199bac1_o.jpg" thumbnail="https://live.staticflickr.com/65535/51605274468_ed2199bac1_o.jpg" >}}

 ##### Accommodation
-- Since we moved toward Smith rock state Park, we decided to call it a day near Prineville, OR 97754.
-Lots of good hotels options are available here.
+- If you want to stay closer to Crater lake then best options are Crater Lake lodge and The cabins at Manzana Village.
+You can book them online [here](https://www.nps.gov/crla/planyourvisit/lodges.htm).
+- If you don't get booking there then you can stay at the nearest town is Chemult, Oregon.

-## Day 4 - Falls & Coastline
+## Day 4 - Falls, Sea Lion Caves & Coastline

 ##### Accommodation
 - Since we moved toward Smith rock state Park, we decided to call it a day near Prineville, OR 97754.
 Lots of good hotels options are available here.